taishiwalden/taishiwalden.com/src/posts/blog/food-app.md

 ---
-title: "Kiuks Mobile App Prototype"
+title: "Mobile App UI & Prototype"
 category: "Design"
 date: "2024-05-30 12:00:00 +09:00"
-desc: "Designing a Mobile App for Mindful Eating."
+desc: "Designed the UI and interactive prototype for Kiuks, a mobile app tailored for individuals with restrictive diets due to allergies.
+The app allows users to rate restaurants based on dietary restrictions, explore menu options, and follow others to discover trusted eatery recommendations.
+Focused on a user-centered design to support mindful and safe dining experiences."
 thumbnail: "./images/kiuks/Kiuk-Home-page.jpeg"
 alt: "Image of an app UX mockup on Figma."
 ---